History Trail. Outcomes Why? GATT & WTO Columns Talks

 That's pretty much the same concern that the Nobel laureates raised: the risk of lasting economic harm.
 I'm more inclined to attribute the market collapse to "unintended consequences" than conspiracy.
 I do confess that I expected a market fall and took some action -- not enough! -- to protect my personal portfolio.
 It's like the man put on his tombstone, "I expected this, but not so soon."
 In this case, both the breadth and depth of the crash were much greater than I'd expected.

-A note from 1999: I regret to inform you that the so-called Patent "reform" legislation has passed into law.
+The so-called Patent "reform" legislation passed into law in 1999.
 It was embedded in the 2,000-page budget bill that was voted on late on a Friday night as the Senate was adjourning for the holidays in November.
 See status to learn the sequence of events that led to this.

 The house version HR 1907 slipped through WITHOUT DEBATE under "suspension of the rules" (a procedure normally used for such things as naming bridges or building maintenance).
 It was passed before Members of Congress could even read the legislation that they were voting on!
 In similar fashion S. 1948 was included in HR 3194, the budget bill.
 This passed by roll call vote without discussion as the last item of business before adjournment for the 1999 Christmas holidays.
 Section 4001 of this 2,000 page bill is a version of the old HR 1907.

-Important note: Please see my last PATENT WARs posting.
-When U.S. Patent Law was totally rewritten in 1999, I retired from the Patent Wars as an active, pro bono, participant.
-I did leave a few highlights from that period posted on these pages.
-I'd be happy to consult or give you a talk on the new environment for innovation.
-My talks on "the future of business" and "the future of innovation" have been quite popular.
+When U.S. Patent Law was totally rewritten in 1999, I retired from the Patent Wars as an active, pro bono, participant and turned my files over to Professor Lessig.
+I leave a few highlights from that period posted on these pages.
+I will close with one last thought to ponder:

 Trudel's famous "Great Patent Sell-Out" Upside column.
 (Once prestigious, Upside did not survive the tech wreck.)

-Analog Article.
-Analog Article [For a pdf file click here -- in Netscape, hold down the shift key].
-This article discusses the events and issues surrounding the total rewrite of our patent system.
+Analog Article [For a compressed pdf file click here].
+This award winning article discusses the events and issues surrounding the total rewrite of our patent system.
 Learn what happened, how, and why.